 Why You Need a Home Inventory and Good Ways To Get It DoneMon Mar 19, 2018

 In my kitchen, on a piece of dated paper stuck in an old cookbook, I have my Grami's handwritten family recipe for "chruscikis".
 Around the holidays, she would make these feather light, crispy pastry bows sprinkled with powdered sugary goodness for our family to enjoy.
 This sweet artifact is precious to me- it serves as a time capsule of childhood memories spent with my great grandmother.
-She didn't have a lot, but our time was always full of laughter, love and plenty of flour.
-Likewise, though the recipe has no real dollar value, it has become a one-of-a-kind treasure to me.
+She didn't have a lot, but our times spent together was always full of laughter, love and plenty of flour.
+Likewise, though that paper recipe has no real dollar value, it has become a one-of-a-kind treasure to me.

-Here at NNINS, we assist our members with home claims every day when treasures like my great grandmother’s recipe get damaged or lost.
+Here at NNINS, we assist our members with home claims every day when treasures get damaged or lost.
 Occasionally, the total loss of a home occurs for a member and it’s truly heartbreaking.
 In the aftermath, we are privileged to have the opportunity to help our members rebuild and get things as back to normal as possible.

 Now imagine trying to recall every item inside your home from memory.